pce-devel/huc/doc/hucc/hucc-function-reference.md

 Sets up a multi-screen map system. '*multi_map*' contains screen indices for large maps, and '*screens_w*' specifies the width in screens.

 `draw_map( void );`
-Draws the current block map to the screen based on the current scroll position.
+Draws the current block map to the screen, based on the current scroll position.

 `scroll_map( void );`
-Updates the block map display based on the current scroll position.
-Call this when the map position changes.
+Updates the block map display, based on the current scroll position.
+You should only call this when the map position changes.

 `blit_map( unsigned char tile_x, unsigned char tile_y, unsigned char tile_w, unsigned char tile_h );`
 Draws a specific rectangular area of the block map to the screen.
 Parameters specify the tile coordinates and dimensions.